One way to make a more memorable funeral

 Use awareness products to support their cause.

-For those who were diagnosed with cancer, or another disease, awareness items are a perfect fit to honor the one who has passed on and show support of the cause.
+For those who were diagnosed with cancer or another disease, awareness items are a perfect fit to honor the one who has passed on and show support for the cause.

 Use awareness products to spread messages of hope.

 Rubber bracelet wristbands have messages of hope to be worn by those who attend and can be worn well beyond the funeral to continue to spread awareness.

 Sanette from Mississippi ordered Periwinkle rubber wristbands and shared her story, “The Periwinkle-Stomach Cancer Awareness bracelets were the one thing my cousin asked for family and friends to wear, as we laid her Mother (my Aunt) to rest that Sunday.
 I was determined to get them and to honor my Aunt.
 In her battle with Stomach Cancer, my Aunt lived and demonstrated all of the words printed on the bracelets: Hope, Courage, and Faith!”